 Okay, sorry about the horrible pun.
 It suddenly occurred to me that people (especially those from outside the UK) might be somewhat shocked that the Barts and the London NHS Trust, a group of three major hospitals in London took so long to deal with a malicious program that was, apparently, detected by their provider

-A couple of years ago I blogged about the Julie Amero case http://www.eset.com/threat-center/blog/?p=42.
+[Some text removed as it no longer made sense because of references to content on other sites which is no longer available – DH, 2017] A couple of years ago I blogged about the Julie Amero case http://www.eset.com/threat-center/blog/?p=42.
 There is finally closure in this case.
-In the state of Connecticut and innocent person proclaiming their innocence is called “Disorderly Conduct”, so Julie accepted a plea bargain and was forced to pay a $100 fine for being a victim of adware/spyware.
+In the state of Connecticut and innocent person proclaiming their

 Microsoft announced that they will be dropping OneCare and providing a free consumer anti-virus product.
 Much like when Microsoft announced they would enter the anti-virus market, this has caused quite a bit of media buzz.
 Much like when Microsoft announced they would enter the anti-virus market, this is not a big deal.
 To start with,